 - The actual dollar value or fair market value of the contribution (as valued by the 3rd party and confirmed by the PI)

-- The time period over which the contributions will be made.
+- The period over which the contributions will be made.
 Note: All cost sharing must be expended or provided within the project’s period of performance.

 4.3 Cost Sharing Sources